 High sodium intake and blood pressure

 The scientific literature linking sodium intake to blood pressure is extensive and dates back more than 100 years.
 Populations with a high average salt intake have a higher average blood pressure and higher levels of hypertension (high blood pressure).
-Australians consume more than double the amount of sodium that is recommended to prevent cardiovascular disease.
+Australians consume more than double the amount of sodium that is recommended to reduce the risk of cardiovascular disease.

-Reducing the amount of salt you have will lower high blood pressure – the extent depends on your age and blood pressure.
+Reducing the amount of salt you have will lower high blood pressure – the extent depends on your age, current blood pressure and other factors such as the amount of exercise you do, body weight, stress and alcohol intake.
 People with high blood pressure, diabetes or chronic kidney disease and those who are older or overweight are particularly susceptible to the effect of too much sodium on blood pressure.
-However, sodium reduction may not lower blood pressure in younger people with low or normal blood pressure.

 High sodium intake and other health conditions